 - The credit rating of the buyer - the better their credit record, the more easily they will qualify for a balloon payment.

+What are the risks of a balloon payment?
 If you are buying a car with a balloon payment in place, you will benefit from the reduction in your monthly repayments but will also be reducing the loan by less than if you were paying the full repayment each month.
 This means that the rate at which the loan is repaid is effectively slowed down.

 Save enough money each month to be able to pay the final lump sum at the end of the term.

 “It’s important for buyers to save enough money each month to be able to pay the final lump sum at the end of the term if they want to own the vehicle,” says Ghana.
 “Alternatively, they can either refinance the outstanding amount, or trade the vehicle in and immediately re-enter another finance contract on another car.”

 He says that his finance team notes that some buyers – especially those with longer term contracts – forget about the upcoming balloon payment and are faced with uncomfortable debt at exactly the point when they expected to take ownership of the vehicle.
 “Six years is a long time and it can be easy to forget about the finance arrangements agreed to at the very start of a term.”